-I am visiting CCA on the Professional Fellowship Program sponsored by U.S.-China Relations Commission.
+I am visiting CCA as a participant in the Professional Fellows Program sponsored by the U.S. State Department and implemented by the National Committee on U.S.-China Relations.
 I am the senior analyst and program head of a think tank based in Beijing named Innovative Green Development Program (iGDP) working on climate-change policy analysis.

 In our first conversation, Bill told me there would be a meeting of the California Air Resources Board on the proposed Funding Plan for Clean Transportation Incentives and that I would be testifying before the board representing CCA.
 Then he passed me the Funding Plan – a document more than 100 pages!

 At the time, my understanding about CARB, board meetings and testimony was very abstract.
 And I have to admit that my personal experience with battling air pollution in California is limited to the air filters I had used in an Airbnb when I traveled in Los Angeles.
 But, given the fact that I come from Beijing, I know what if feels like to fight the polluted air we live in.

 With the CARB meeting just days away, I carefully read the Funding Plan, made notes and raised questions to prepare my testimony.
 Meanwhile, I was given the opportunity to join discussions about California’s Legislature, regulations and the state’s business climate.
 These events offered me a bigger picture to look at the climate change and air pollution issues in California.

 My learning curve is rocketing in the past days.
 Time flies when you’re having fun!